yohasebe/monadic-chat-cli/README.md

 The purpose of each file is as follows.

 - `linguistic.rb`: Ruby code to define the "reducer"
-- `linguistic.json`: JSON template describing GPT behavior in `normal` mode
+- `linguistic.json`: JSON template describing GPT behavior in `normal` and `research` modes
-- `linguistic.md`: Markdown template describing GPT behavior in `research` mode
+- `linguistic.md`: Markdown template describing GPT behavior in addition to the `json` file above in `research` mode

-The `.rb` file is required, but you may create both `.json` and `.md` files, or only one of them.

 Template files with a name beginning with `_` are also ignored.
 If a folder has a name beginning with `_`, all its contents are ignored.

 ### Reducer Code

 We do not need to make the reducer do anything special for the current purposes.
-So, let's copy the code from the default `chat` app and make a minor modification, such as changing the class name so that it matches the app name.
+So, let's copy the code from the default `chat` app and make a minor modification, such as changing the class name and the app name so that it matches the app name.
 We save it as `apps/linguistic/linguistic.rb`.

 ### Template for `Normal` Mode